 - Enter your minimum 90 day reporting period (required).

 - Complete the pre-attestation questions by choosing "yes" for each.

 - Enter the Numerator and Denominator, derived from reports run off of your EHR, for each measure into MDinteractive (or claim exclusion if applicable).

 - e-Prescribing (10 points)**

-- Query of Prescription Drug Monitoring Program (PDMP) (this measure is optional - 10 point bonus if reported)
+- Query of Prescription Drug Monitoring Program (PDMP) (10 points)**

 - Objective: Provider to Patient Exchange